This one pan honey ginger salmon is a quick and easy dinner recipe that’s perfect anytime of year.

 Not only is this dinner easy to make it’s also easy to cleanup.
 I love one pan dishes for that reason.
 While I chose to use rice here, you could also use cooked quinoa.
-If you’re looking for great vegetable side dishes to go with this I recommend Meaningful Eats summer corn, tomato and feta salad and this gluten-free stuffing recipe by Gluten Free Palate.
+Add more flavor with this honey vinaigrette from A Dash of Megnut as well!

 - 2 salmon fillets